i-do-not-have-username/advent-of-code-2025/README.md

 ## Notes

-- These solutions demonstrate the versatility of problem-solving across Java and COBOL programming languages
+- These solutions demonstrate the versatility of problem-solving across Java and COBOL programming languages.
-- Each solution focuses on correctness and clarity rather than extreme optimization
+- Each solution focuses on correctness and clarity rather than extreme optimization.
--

 ## References

 - [Advent of Code Official Website](https://adventofcode.com/)